 This has been something that we have wanted to experiment with and the results of merging a brushless powerhead from an Echo trimmer to a gas lower leg was very surprising.
 Unlike traditional electric trolling motors that use large motors and need large, heavy battteries, with large capacities to run, this uses a smaller brushless motor on top and a greared lower unit to reduce needed wattage size of the motor and a much smaller battery is then required.
 This may be leading into utilizing battery packs with high voltage and high efficiency, but only time will tell.
-Originally slated as a pull motor in front, this can greatly improve propulsion and battery requirements if only a pack is needed for the days outing.
+Originally slated as a pull motor in front, this can greatly improve propulsion and battery requirements if only a pack or two is needed for the days outing.

 Videos are found on the youtube channel.

 This started out as just an idea to trim the engine for shallow water movement, not to neccessarily trim while under full power.
 The designs where made and 2 prototypes built.
 Finally a working example has been made and does it work good.
 Not expensive to replicate with a simple design and this allows the propeller to be pulled out of the water entirely so you will not scrub the gearbox.

 Images and Videos can be found here and also on the youtube channel.

 Spring Creek has finally released their gas engine capable mount for the Stabilzer series for kayak, canoe, and small watercraft.
 This snap in module is robust and can certainly handle these outboards.

 With the small engine market not having to many manufacturing choices for powerheads, we are pleased to announce an additional 35cc 4 stroke engine that has a great price point, warranty, and longevity rating.
 This is a true Ready to Run (RTR) setup at a great price point.
 Check out the build video on the RTR version.
 Order early, they are moving quickly.

 * The Lifan manufacturer is looking into the electric option for this version.
 Hopefully soon we will have a push button start system available.